 From assistance with filling out forms to forums where lawyers and patients interact in friendly, informative question-and-answer format conversations, LawHelp.org might take a little bit more work on the patient’s part but definitely has a comprehensive set of resources.
 One of the better aspects of LawHelp.org is its knowledge of state specific laws and programs.
 Sometimes this local expertise can mean the difference between a patient learning of the existence of a program or not.
 Like the two other resources above, LawHelp.org has an educational bent to its format but is a bit denser and more difficult to find exactly what you want.
 We recommend using it in combination with one of the websites listed above.

-For more free services from no-cost prescriptions to assistance paying your rent, please visit Free Financial Help for Cancer Patients for an extensive list of resources to help you and your family during this challenging time.
+Our directory includes hundreds of no-cost programs, products, and services for cancer patients and families in the USA.
+For more free services from no-cost prescriptions to assistance paying your rent, please visit Free Financial Help for Cancer Patients for our extensive list of national resources for cancer patients and families in the USA to help you and your family during this challenging time. ❤️

 Fantastic information and straight to the point.
 This is the kind of info that needs to be shared more.
 It gives hope and helps people cope better.
 Feeling overwhelmed and as if there is no help for you is no way to go through cancer.

 Thank you for your visit, Brie, and for sharing the information with the people who need it most.

 I think it is important we share this information so more people get the help they deserve.